 The Registrar's site lists the most up-to-date information about our courses.
-Our spring 2014 courses are now on-line here:
+Fall 2014 courses that may be used to satisfy COML requirements are on-line now.
+Please follow the link below.

-Here are two of the exciting Comparative Literature and Culture courses offered in spring 2014:COML 100a—Comparing Literatures and Cultures: Theory and Practice
+Here are two exciting Comparative Literature and Culture courses offered in spring 2014:COML 100a—Comparing Literatures and Cultures: Theory and Practice

 Professor Harleen Singh, with guest modules of 2 weeks each by Professors Sue Lanser, Steve Dowden, David Powelstock, and Michael Randall